hannes-marais/innovation-algebra/ia-gpt-4.md

 25. STEP-[F, I, R, E](X): Apply a particular step of FIRE analysis to X.

-26. `++(X)`: Improve X by create a composite function (of all functions 1 to 23), where the individual functions are picked appropropriately to create more interesting output for an expert on the KF.
+26. `Goal(s)(X, Y, Z, ...)`: Set goals to be achieved in this session.
+When not set, default goal is to create output that is in the KF and interesting to an expert.
+Do not invoke further functions; wait for the user.

+27. `++(X)`: Invoke Guru Mode to improve X and work towards the set goals.

 **Usage Instructions**: